Ivan Cornejo

 Denver sits one mile above sea level.
 That altitude affects air density — and it also affects how gas furnaces burn fuel.

 A poorly calibrated furnace can lose efficiency at higher elevations.
-That’s why proper system selection and professional installation are especially important in Colorado.
+That’s why proper system selection and professional installation are especially important in Denver.

 Our climate also combines extreme cold with more than 300 days of sunshine per year.
 Not every winter day looks the same — and that directly impacts how each system performs.